 - 3-4GB: 512-512MB or none if you want to experiment

 You can resize the Page File as necessary.
 It doesn’t matter how large it is.
 The only downside of a larger Page File is less disk space.
 Just be sure to keep it at a large fixed size.

 Improve general Explorer performance

 This one is pretty self-explanatory.
-Go into your root drive, click organize, point to layout, and untick the “Details Pane”.
+Go into your root drive, click Organize, point to Layout, and untick the “Details Pane”.
 The details pane seems to really slow down window responsiveness.
-Under the organize button click “Folder and Search Options”.
+Under the Organize button click “Folder and Search Options”.
 Under the “View” tab untick “Display file size information in folder tips” and “Show pop-up description for folder and desktop items”.
-Then click “Apply to all folders” at the top of the Folder Option window to get rid of the Details pane on all folders.
+Then click “Apply to all folders” at the top of the Folder Options window to get rid of the Details pane on all folders.